Local state legislators introduce permanent replacement housing bill

 The Permanent Replacement Housing Program, introduced by Reps.
 Jim Butler (R-Oakwood), J. Todd Smith (R-Farmersville), and Rick Perales (R-Beavercreek), would also assist displaced renters until they can take possession of the newly prepared housing.

+“There have been eleven counties that have had natural disasters declared by the governor this year alone.
+We know there are going to be more, so we’re looking to the future to take care of some of those folks that may be slipping through the cracks,” said Rep. Perales.

-The representatives are expected to talk more on the bill Thursday afternoon.Grab the FREE WDTN News App for iPhone or Android.
+The House will work with both the Senate and Gov. DeWine to move the bill forward.Grab the FREE WDTN News App for iPhone or Android.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.

 Like us on Facebook and follow us on Twitter for all the latest news, weather and sports.